Edit Blog Post

 Issac lake is stocked with fish, so Smitty threw a line into the water and caught some rather nice

 Back in 1982 - Bowron Lakes Day 1

 We all look ready to rumble.
 I cannot believe the amount of stuff we had to carry!

-rummage through our stuff for the bear spray and sleep with it under my pillow that night.
-Each campsite offers bear caches in the ground to store your food, but that still doesn't guarantee you won't have good ol' fuzzy wuzzy wander by for a Cheetos inspection.
+trout for our dinner.
+As we set up camp we also spot our first black bear scat nearby, which prompted me to rummage through our stuff for the bear mace, and sleep with it under my pillow that night.
+Each campsite offers bear caches in the ground and in the trees to store your food, but that still doesn't guarantee you won't have good ol' fuzzy wuzzy wander by for a Cheetos inspection.

 I convinced the German couple at our first campsite that Steller Jays only eat Pringles.
 They were feeding this guy at the end of the trip.
 LOL